Updated August 18, 2026

 the 2000s (except in references to the whole century)

-This is not to say that writing “the 2000s” to refer to ’00–’09 (to use another shorthand) is wrong per se; it has been useful especially in journalistic contexts for referring to what is still recent history.
-Chicago, however, takes the long view.
-Decades or centuries from now, when the years 2000 to 2009 have become a distant memory, “the 2000s” will be more likely to evoke the century and not the decade.
+Not that writing “the 2000s” to refer to ’00–’09 (to use another shorthand) is wrong; as suggested above, that form can be useful in journalistic contexts for referring to what is still recent history.
+But Chicago takes the long view.
+Many decades from now, when the years 2000 to 2009 have become a distant memory, “the 2000s” will be more likely to evoke the century than the decade.

 The Second Decade

 The second decade of a century, like the first, resists being named.
-You could refer to “the teens” or “the tens,” but neither term is sufficiently precise.
-The first one won’t apply to, for example, the years 2010 to 2012 (the numbers ten through twelve aren’t in the teens); the second suffers from the fact that only the first year of the second decade includes the word “ten” (“two thousand ten” or “twenty ten”).
+You could try referring to “the teens” or “the tens,” but neither term is sufficiently precise.
+The first expression glosses over the fact that the numbers ten through twelve (as in the years 2010 to 2012, 1910 to 1912, etc.) aren’t in the teens; the second one ignores the fact that the word “ten” applies only to 2010, 1910, and so on.

 But there’s no ambiguity about the full numeric form of a second decade.
-So, to follow Chicago style, write “the 2010s” (or “the ’10s”).
+So, to follow Chicago style, write “the 2010s” (or “the ’10s” for short).

 Conclusion

-* In Chicago style, the plural is formed with an s alone (no apostrophe).
+* In Chicago style, the plural of a number is formed with an s alone (no apostrophe).

 † The 2000s could also, of course, refer to the third millennium, but millennia are more typically spelled out.